Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

 - some users have negative expectations knowing this content is paid for;

-- an irrelevant sponsored content campaign may disrupt the user experience, bring some negative feedback and unsubscribes which leads to reputation issues.
+- an irrelevant sponsored content campaign may disrupt the user experience, bring some negative feedback, and increase unsubscribe rates, which leads to reputation issues.

 Let’s find out the difference between sponsored and branded content types.